posl/iArch/tutorials.md

 Then, open the cloned project as an existing Java project in iArch-U, or in Eclipse in other words.

-# Brief introduction to iArch-U
+# iArch-U editors and a view

-This section provides an introduction to the iArch-U IDE.
+iArch-U is implemented on top of the Eclipse IDE and you can access functionalities provided by iArch-U using integrated editors and a view.
-First, open the following files contained in the sample project:
+To take a glance at these editors and a view, open the following files contained in the sample project:

 - StudentList/Main.Java
 - StudentList/arch/student.arch
 - StudentList/diagrams/Class.diagram
 - StudentList/diagrams/Sequence.diagram

-Taking a look at the appearance of iArch-U, there are some view sections.
+You may notice that there appear some code editors and UML diagrams.
-These views are peculiar to iArch-U, helping implement and design embracing uncertainty in your project.
+These are displayed in custom editors of iArch-U to help you design and implement programs embracing uncertainty.

 ## Archface-U editor

 ![Archface-U editor](../images/archcode.jpg)

-In this view, We can express the Archface-U code.
+In this editor, we can write Archcode, which is code written in the Archface-U DSL, just like you can write Java code in the Java editor.
-We should equalize the structure of classes and methods between Archcode in this section and Java source code.
+Archcode fills the gap between programs and models by enforcing both sides to be aligned with the interface described as Archcode.
-If there are contradiction between them, error will be occured.
+If there are misalignment between them, errors will be reported.

 ## iArch-U model editors